North Carolina Counseling License Requirements

 More information about school counseling can be found in our school counseling career guide.

-- Pass the IC&RC Advanced Alcohol and Drug Counselor exam.
+- Pass the International Certification & Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (for CADC) or IC&RC Advanced Alcohol and Drug Counselor (for LCAS) exam.

-- Apply for and receive your LCAS license online.
+- Apply for and receive your license online.

 - Certified Clinical Supervisor (CCS)